Alejogb1/job-board/blog-data/how-can-i-keep-airflow-tasks-running-all-the-time.md

 id: "how-can-i-keep-airflow-tasks-running-all-the-time"
 ---

-Alright, let's tackle this.
-The request to keep airflow tasks running ‘all the time’ is a common one, though it usually highlights a misunderstanding of airflow's core architecture.
+Alright,  The request to keep airflow tasks running ‘all the time’ is a common one, though it usually highlights a misunderstanding of airflow's core architecture.
 Airflow isn’t designed to maintain perpetually running processes, but rather to orchestrate workflows.
 However, there are indeed strategies to achieve behavior that *resembles* continuously running tasks.
 I’ve been involved in several projects where we’ve had to implement such solutions, and it's always a careful balance between desired functionality and respecting the tool's design principles.

 The fundamental point here is that airflow's *scheduler* triggers tasks based on predefined schedules or external triggers.
 Once a task is complete (successful or failed), it stops.
 It does *not* automatically restart unless scheduled or explicitly triggered again.
 Therefore, to simulate persistent execution, you'll essentially be setting up a recurring process that launches your task.
 It's crucial to understand this distinction before we delve into the practical side of things.